chef/automate/ec2/README.md

 ## SSH into the server

-Can be done via `vagrant ssh` from the `ec2` directory of the a2 repository.
+Can be done via `vagrant ssh` from the `ec2` directory of the automate repository.
 This will use the `ubuntu` user which will enter `hab studio` automatically.

 To bypass the hab studio, you can login as user `root` using the private key associated with the public key specified via ENV variable `AWS_SSH_KEY_NAME`.